CCALI/a2jdat/README.md

 ```

 if you encounter an error in this step it can often be resolved by deleting node_modules in DAT and DAT\\js and repeating the step.

+## Security Note
+This software uses a version of jquery with a known security vulnerability.
+The features required to exploit this vulnereability are not used in this software and hence it is not an issue.

 ## More info